thegreenwebfoundation/co2.js/README.md

 ```

+### Notes

 Please note, we currently look at just the carbon cost of _generating_ the electricity, similar to how the IEA does, not the full life cycle cost of the energy.

-Doign this would include things like:
+Doing this would include things like:

-- the carbon emitted when carryung out activity associated with digging up the fuel
+- the carbon emitted when carrying out activity associated with digging up the fuel
 - the carbon associated with mining the materials to _build_ the power stations, datacentres, and so on
 - the end of life costs
 - the maintenance costs over the life of the datacentres, power generation and end user devices, and the rest of the internet